Perampanel Pivotal

 Inclusion Criteria

-Adults ≥12 years with refractory partial-onset seizures (with or without secondary generalization) on stable 1–3 AEDs, ≥5 seizures during 6-week baseline.
+Age ≥12 years with refractory partial-onset seizures (±secondary generalization), ≥5 seizures during a 6-week baseline on 1-3 stable AEDs.

 Study Design